Live and recorded content on any device.

 There is also ~14 unique classes each week, and each week if different throughout the month, giving you about 60 different classes you can attend throughout the month.
-Like the pre-recorded content, these classes are always being added to each month for new opporunties to learn.
-The schedule is updated every weekend for the following week.
+Like the pre-recorded content, these classes are always being added to each month for new opportunities to learn.

 For EMS, which usually needs a mix of live instructor lead content (F5) and pre-recorded content (F3), we offer all the classes you need to complete your NREMT.

 Yes.
-For EMS we hold go through FlightBridgeED for our CAPCE accreditation, which can be applied to your state license (any level), NREMT certification (any level), or used towards FP-C / CCP-C renewal.
+For EMS we hold CAPCE accreditation, which can be applied to your state license (any level), NREMT certification (any level), or used towards FP-C / CCP-C renewal.

-For nurses, we use ENA (Emergency Nurses Association) accreditation through FlightBridgeED, as well as Kentucky Board of Nurses accreditation.
+For nurses, we use ENA (Emergency Nurses Association) accreditation.
 Check with your state to see if these accrediting bodies work for you.
 Regardless of state, you can use our course for your CEN, CFRN, or CCRN certifications.

 This continuing nursing education activity was approved by the Emergency Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.